11 October 2016

 For registration and more information please visit the event page.

-Citizen Science, in its most basic definition, is the public engagement in scientific activities from research design to data collection and analysis (Sturn et al., 2015).
+Citizen Science is the public engagement in scientific activities from research design to data collection and analysis (Sturn et al., 2015).
 IIASA, through its Ecosystem Services and Management Program, has been working on some novel citizen science projects.
 Picture Pile, for instance, aims at providing data that helps IIASA researchers build a better map of deforestation, and FotoQuest Austria allows participants to explore the outdoors while taking pictures and collecting observations for science, using smart phones.
 The overall objective of the project is to track and better understand the changes in land cover and land use, and eventually better analyze the impact of these changes on the environment.

 See L, Mooney P, Foody G, Bastin L, Comber A, Estima J, Fritz S, Kerle N, et al. (2016).
 Crowdsourcing, Citizen Science or Volunteered Geographic Information?
 The Current State of Crowdsourced Geographic Information.
 ISPRS International Journal of Geo-Information 5 (5): p.
 55.